-QUESTIONS AND ANSWERS ON THE NEW DIRECTIVE
+QUESTIONS AND ANSWERS ON VHA CARE

-Why doesn’t this Directive apply to Active Duty military, Retired military, or military dependents?
+What about Active Duty military, Retired military, or military dependents?

 What medical services and supplies will VA cover?

-The Directive defines sex reassignment surgery as:
+The Directive defines transition-related surgery surgery as:

 Will hormones or other transition-related care cost me any extra when I go to a VA facility?

 The costs for transition-related health care and prescriptions will be exactly the same as they would be for any other health care and prescriptions.
 In all VA facilities, veterans are classified based on the degree of service-related disability they have received, and are charged for medical services, mental health services, and medication based on their classification.
 For some veterans, some costs would apply, such as $50 co-pays for mental health care visits, $15 co-pays for primary care physician visits, and $8 for a one-month supply of each prescription.
 For other veterans, all health care and prescriptions are covered.
-Your health care, whether it is hormone replacement therapy, mental health care services, pre- or post-operative evaluations, or any other transition-related care, would cost you based on your disability classification, and you would see no cost increase due to the nature of the care.
+Your health care, whether it is hormone replacement therapy, mental health care services, pre- or post-operative evaluations, prosthetics, or any other transition-related care, would cost you based on your disability classification, and you would see no cost increase due to the nature of the care.

 What about my privacy?
 I’ve had trouble with privacy at my VA facility.